 Afib is bad.
 Between the Catheter Ablation, my sleep machine (CPAP), and essential lifestyle changes, I have my life back.
 I used to get exhausted just walking 50 feet.
 Now, we’ve just recently returned from hiking the Grand Canyon.
 All the way to the river and back!
 I could never have done that before.

 My name is Richard McCoy.
 I’m 66 years old.
 My wife, Virginia, and I have three children, and three grandchildren, 3 years old, 11 months old and 10 months.
 We all live in Jacksonville.

-Back in June of ’99, I had seven bypasses and I was fine leading up to last year.
+Back in June of 1999, I had seven bypasses and I was fine leading up to last year.
 I started to slow down.
 That was the worst part of it, getting tired sooner.
 Plus, I could feel it.
 When I was quiet, lying down at night, I could tell it wasn’t normal.
 My heart was beating really fast at times.
 It got worse as time went on.
-I was sitting down doing paperwork instead of working.
-I do maintenance work at the Crown Plaza Hotel by the airport, plumbing, heating, A/C, electric, but 75% is paperwork.
+I do maintenance work at the Crown Plaza Hotel by the airport — plumbing, heating, A/C, electric — but 75% is paperwork.
 I’ve been a supervisor there for almost 20 years now.
-And I missed not being able to play with grandchildren.
+But I was sitting down doing paperwork instead of working.
+And I also missed not being able to play with grandchildren.

 They diagnosed me with Afib last year.
 My family doctor saw it on the EKG.
 I went to St. Vincent’s because I had a level of comfort with them.
 They did my bypasses and thyroid surgeries.
 It was a natural choice.

 I started with a medicine, but it didn’t work.
 Another doctor tried a procedure where they shocked my heart to stop the Afib.
 That didn’t last but two weeks.
 Then I saw Dr. Oza.
 I wanted to get something done about this.
 He recommended an ablation procedure.